Bella-Mansell/Computer-Science-207-Final-Project/README.md

 =====
 When the program is uploaded, or the arduino is restarted, a number between 1 and 4 is randomly chosen.
 Each number corresponds to an RGB LED hue, and an audio clip.

+* To find out your "Hogwarts House" upload the code to the arduino.
+* For alternative results, reset the arduino to receive another house.

 Team
 =====
 The build team consists of: